skiptools/skip-unit/README.md

 You do not need to import any Skip-specific libraries or APIs in order to perform parity testing.
 The standard modules of `XCTest` and `Foundation`, as well as your own library dependencies, will be sufficient for performing most test operations.

 Your tests **do** need to run against both the macOS and iOS platforms, because the Skip tests are only executed when running on the macOS destination.
-This is because the testing process relies on forking the Gradle process, which can only be done on macOS.
-It then interprets the Gradle results and surfaces them as test errors.
-While many of the Foundation and SwiftUI APIs are identical on macOS and iOS, you may occasionally have to work around minor differences.
+See [Running Tests from Xcode](#running-tests-from-xcode).

 ## Testing Modes